Information for Quartix Technologies plc investors

 2. SEEK TO UNDERSTAND AND MEET SHAREHOLDER NEEDS AND EXPECTATIONS

-Responsibility for investor relations rests with the CEO/Executive Chairman, supported by the CFO.
-During 2023 the following activities were pursued to develop a good understanding of the needs and expectations of all constituents of the Group’s shareholder base:
+Responsibility for investor relations rests with the Executive Chairman.
+During 2024 the following activities were pursued to develop a good understanding of the needs and expectations of all constituents of the Group’s shareholder base:

 The Group is committed to communicating openly with its shareholders to ensure that its strategy and performance are clearly understood.
 As illustrated in the table above, we communicate with shareholders throughout the year by various formats.
 A range of corporate information (including all Quartix announcements) is also available to shareholders, investors and the public on our website.

 Institutional shareholders: The Directors actively seek to build a mutual understanding of objectives with institutional shareholders.
-Our CEO/Executive Chairman and CFO make presentations to institutional shareholders and analysts immediately following the release of the full-year and half-year results.
+Our Executive Chairman makes presentations to institutional shareholders and analysts immediately following the release of the full-year and half-year results.
 We communicate with institutional investors frequently through formal meetings.
 The majority of meetings with shareholders and potential investors are arranged by the broking team within the Group’s nominated advisor.
 Following meetings, the broker provides anonymised feedback to the Board from all fund managers met, from which sentiments, expectations and intentions may be gleaned.
 In addition, we review analysts’ notes to achieve a wide understanding of investors’ views.
-This information is considered by the Board
+This information is considered by the Board.

 3. TAKE INTO ACCOUNT WIDER STAKEHOLDER AND SOCIAL RESPONSIBILITIES AND THEIR IMPLICATIONS FOR LONG-TERM SUCCESS